Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 ```

 ##### PageNotifier
-Once we've updated the `NavigationNotifier` class, it's time to introduce the `PageNotifier` class that provides interface for page parameters handling:
+Once we've updated the `NavigationNotifier` class, it's time to introduce the `PageNotifier` class that provides interface for a `page` that uses `PageParameters`.

+The following code snippet demonstrates the `PageNotifier` interface:

 ```dart
 /// An abstract [ChangeNotifier] that provides methods for handling
 /// page parameters.